The Beginnings of Miramichi Stock Car Racing - the Mid 1960's

 The Miramichi region got a little louder in the 1960's.
 After River Glade Speedway opened in 1964 and was paved in 1965 - introducing stock car oval racing to New Brunswick - the sport began to trend towards Northern New Brunswick.
 In 1966, the Miramichi region hosted stock car races at three dirt track facilities - Lion's Speedway in Douglasfield, the Chatham Exhibition facility on the half mile horse track, and also at Hillcrest Speedway - which sat just a couple hundred feet down the road from our current Speedway.
 This growth was followed by the opening of Danny's Speedbowl in Bathurst the following year.

 With the rise of motorposrts in New Brunswick, a group of businessman elected to begin construction of a modern new facility in the Miramichi region.
-Shortly after, construction began near the corner of McKinnon Rd. and Williston Dr. on the $400 000 facility.
+Before long, construction began near the corner of McKinnon Rd. and Williston Dr. on the $400 000 facility.
 Power lines had to be installed back the length of the Williston Dr., as there had been no developments in the area to that point.
 The track was built by M.F.
 Esson and Sons Ltd. based out of Millerton, and paved by North Shore Construction out of Newcastle.
 The track would be very unique compared to other faciltiies, with two different banked turns, a wider surface to race on, and the only Figure 8 course in Eastern Canada!

 Heading into 1968, Miramichi Speedway Limited was formed to oversee operations of the facility.
 Hugh Black, John Dupuis, Jack Esson, and James (Jim) Quinn were the officers of the new company and launched the beginning of asphalt racing in Miramichi!